Gabrblal/Asteroids/README.md

 # Asteroids
-Implementation of the game Asteroids done in SDL, with a goal of implementation from scratch broad and narrow phase collision detection.
+Implementation of the game Asteroids done in SDL, with a goal of implementing from scratch broad and narrow phase collision detection.

 Current status:
 - :arrows_counterclockwise: General structure.